128technology/docs/docs/intro_creating_bootable_usb.md

 ## Introduction

-128 Technology distributes its software as a set of RPM packages, an ISO, or a container.
-The ISO is most commonly used to stage a system when it does not have an operating system or if the system is being repurposed as a 128T.
+128 Technology distributes our software as a set of applications, an ISO, or a container.
+The ISO is most commonly used to stage a system that does not have an operating system, or if the system is being repurposed as a 128T system.

 The goal of this guide is produce a bootable USB drive from a 128T ISO.